 Effect paints - Lime Paint

-Tinted Undercoat recommended for the best result
+Tinted Undercoat required for the best result

 1 coat of tinted undercoat (undercoat for lime paint)

 Stretched brushed lime paint should be applied in vertical movements using a brush.
 Slight variations with subtle striated nuances appear, reminiscent of antique walls.
 This vertical effect gives a matte and delicate grain to the wall.

 This lime wash coating gives a sober yet highly decorative style with a traditional natural finish and subtle striated nuances.

 The stretched effect is perfectly suited for medium shades.